Ultimate tensile strength: Definition

 The ultimate tensile strength of a material is an intensive property; therefore its value does not depend on the size of the test specimen.
-However, depending on the material, it may be dependent on other factors, such as the preparation of the specimen, the presence or otherwise of surface defects, and the temperature of the test environment and material.
+For some materials, however, it may be dependent on other factors, such as the preparation of the specimen, the presence or otherwise of surface defects, and the temperature of the test environment and material.

 Some materials break very sharply, without plastic deformation, in what is called a brittle failure.
 Others, which are more ductile, including most metals, experience some plastic deformation and possibly necking before fracture.

 Tensile strength is defined as a stress, which is measured as force per unit area.
 In the International System of Units (SI), the unit is the pascal (Pa) which is 1 N/m^{2} or for tensile strength more often a multiple thereof, like megapascals (MPa) or gigapascals (GPa).
 For some non-homogeneous materials (or for assembled components) it can be reported just as a force or as a force per unit width.
 A United States customary unit is pounds per square inch (lb/in^{2} or psi).
 Kilopounds per square inch (ksi, or sometimes kpsi) is equal to 1000 psi, and is commonly used in the United States, when measuring tensile strengths.